TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 const randomBetween1And100Generator = randomBetween0And1Generator +> multiplyBy100
 ```

-The expression evaluates to an `AsyncGeneratorFunction` if either or both the generator function or any of the other functions are async:
+The expression evaluates to an `AsyncGeneratorFunction` if either or both the generator function and/or any of the other functions are async:

 ```javascript
 const nextRouteAsyncGenerator = newLocationGenerator +> calculateRouteAsync //sync generator, async function